kmnhan/erlabpy/README.md

 [![License](https://img.shields.io/pypi/l/erlab)](https://pypi.org/project/erlab/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Welcome to *ERLabPy*, a Python library designed to simplify and streamline the process of analyzing data from condensed matter physics experiments.

-This library provides a set of tools and utilities to handle, manipulate, and visualize data, with a focus on data from angle-resolved photoemission spectroscopy (ARPES) experiments.
+A library that provides a set of tools and utilities to handle, manipulate, and visualize data from condensed matter physics experiments, with a focus on angle-resolved photoemission spectroscopy (ARPES).

 *ERLabPy* is built on top of the popular scientific computing libraries `numpy`, `scipy`, and `xarray`, and is designed to be easy to use and integrate with